 When planning for a bequest, you will need to consider how you would like your gift to be used to benefit Niagara—whether unrestricted in purpose or restricted to a specific university college or purpose—and whether you would like it to be an expendable fund (to be spent when received) or an endowed fund (to last in perpetuity).

 An unrestricted bequest allows Niagara to determine how to use the funds based on its most pressing needs.
 Unrestricted bequests are extremely valuable because Niagara can use them to flexibly meet its future needs.

-A restricted bequest directs assets to a specific fund, university college, or particular purpose, such as a scholarship.
+A restricted bequest directs assets to a specific fund, university college, or particular purpose—such a scholarship.
 A restricted bequest may be expendable or endowed.
 Because each restricted bequest is unique, Niagara encourages donors considering this type of gift to contact the Office of Planned Giving about the appropriate language.